June 2018 Shelfie – Ocean Theme

 Ocean Theme Invitation Scene

 I’ve used sticky backed plastic, taped down with masking tape so that the sticky side is facing out.
 I placed this on top of four different blue cards that I stuck up first.
 Wool for seaweed with an extra layer of masking tape to hold in place.
-The drawn animals are from www.firstpalette.com, I cut these out and then laminated them using 160mcg pouches, as I think they are a little tougher.
+I cut out ocean animals and then laminated them.

 It took me a while to cut around each creature, so it got me thinking about using stickers as they are pre-cut.
 I found a book called – Coral Reef Sticker Facts – in my stash and tried these through the laminator and they worked perfectly.